TuanTran2025/Carbon_Emission_Analysis/README.md

 |Software & Services|46544.00|
 |Media|23017.00|

-* The industries with high carbon emissions are mainly coming from Electrical Equipment and Machinery, Automobiles & Components, Materials
+* The industries with high carbon emission are mainly coming from Electrical Equipment and Machinery, Automobiles & Components, Materials

 ### 3.4 What are the companies with the highest contribution to carbon emissions?
 ```sql